-Staff has also considered PMWG concerns brought forth by University of Maryland Medical System and Johns Hopkins Health System (UMMS/JHHS) regarding the high percentage of APR DRG SOI cells in the FY 2017 base period with a normative value of zero.
+Staff has also considered Performance Measurement Work Group concerns brought forth by University of Maryland Medical System and Johns Hopkins Health System (UMMS/JHHS) regarding the high percentage of Diagnosis Related Group and Severity of Illness cells in the FY 2017 base period with a normative value of zero.
 Because expected levels of PPCs are determined by statewide levels of observed PPCs, a large volume of cells with a value of zero means that many more PPCs behave mathematically like "never events" - events where the occurrence of just one PPC are penalized severely because they are typically reserved for grave and highly irregular complications, such as post-operative foreign bodies.
 This "cells with a norm of zero" issue has become a greater concern as PPC rates have decreased over time; in RY 2015 the percentage of cells with a zero norm was 79.84% and in RY 2020 the percentage is 88.24%.